RuubW/samsung-smart-tv/README.md

 5. Run `docker-compose up -d` to start the environment;
 6. Run `docker-compose exec php-fpm bash` to bash into the PHP container;
 7. Run `composer install`;
+8. Run `bin/phpunit` to install the PHPunit files.
+This is required for the pre-push Git hook to work properly;
-8. Run `yarn install` followed by `yarn encore dev` to build the assets.
+9. Run `yarn install` followed by `yarn encore dev` to build the assets.

 ## Usage